-- 1. For in vitro diagnostic (IVD) use - 2.
+- 1. For in vitro diagnostic (IVD) use. - 2.
 For professional use only. - 3.
-Do not use beyond the specified number of tests. - 4.
-ProClin 300 solution is used as a preservative in this reagent.
+CAUTION: In the United States, Federal law restricts this device to sale by or on the order of a physician.
+(Rx Only) - 4.
+Do not use beyond the specified number of tests. - ProClin 300 solution is used as a preservative in this reagent.
 It is classified as an irritant and may cause sensitization through skin contact.
 Take reasonable precautions when handling.
 Avoid contact of reagents with eyes, skin, and mucous membranes.
-Use protective clothing and gloves. - This product contains 1% or less bovine serum, which is used in the manufacture of the antibody. - 6.
-Positively charged slides may be susceptible to environmental stresses resulting in inappropriate staining.
-Ask your Roche representative for more information on how to use these types of slides. - Materials of human or animal origin should be handled as biohazardous materials and disposed of with proper precautions.
-In the event of exposure, the health directives of the responsible authorities should be followed.^{13,14} - 8.
+Use protective clothing and gloves. - Positively charged slides may be susceptible to environmental stresses resulting in inappropriate staining.
+Ask your Roche representative for more information on how to use these types of slides. - 7.
+This product contains 1% or less bovine serum, which is used in the manufacture of the antibody. - Materials of human or animal origin should be handled as biohazardous materials and disposed of with proper precautions.
+In the event of exposure, the health directives of the responsible authorities should be followed.^{17,18} - 9.
 Avoid contact of reagents with eyes and mucous membranes.
-If reagents come in contact with sensitive areas, wash with copious amounts of water. - 9.
-Avoid microbial contamination of reagents as it may cause incorrect results.

-- For further information on the use of this device, refer to the BenchMark IHC/ISH instrument User Guide, and the instructions for use of all necessary components located navifyportal.roche.com. - Consult local and/or state authorities with regard to recommended method of disposal. - 12.
+If reagents come in contact with sensitive areas, wash with copious amounts of water. - 10.
+Avoid microbial contamination of reagents as it may cause incorrect results. - For further information on the use of this device, refer to the BenchMark IHC/ISH instrument User Guide, and instructions for use of all necessary components located at dialog.roche.com. - 12.
+Consult local and/or state authorities with regard to recommended method of disposal. - 13.
 Product safety labeling primarily follows EU GHS guidance.
-Safety data sheet available for professional user on request. - To report suspected serious incidents related to this device, contact the local Roche representative and the competent authority of the Member State or Country in which the user is established.
+Safety data sheet available for professional user on request.

+14. To report suspected serious incidents related to this device, contact the local Roche representative and the competent authority of the Member State or Country in which the user is established.